 Barley with Mushrooms and Green Beans

-This recipe is filling enough to eat alone, but it makes for a stellar side when paired with a perfectly cooked roast or some pan-seared or slow-cooked meat—try it with our Prime Rib recipe.
+This recipe is filling enough to eat alone, but it makes for a stellar side when some pan-seared or slow-cooked meat—try it with our Prime Rib recipe.

 Game plan: The barley can be prepared through step 1 up to 2 days ahead.
 Refrigerate in an airtight container until ready to use.

 - 1 cup pearl barley

 - 12 ounces white or cremini mushrooms, stemmed and sliced 1/4 inch thick